 (c) Spreading.
 All amounts paid or agreed to be paid for the use, forbearance or detention of sums pursuant to or in connection with the Transaction Documents shall, to the extent permitted by Applicable Rate Law, be amortized, prorated, allocated and spread throughout the full term thereof (as determined by the Administrative Agent) so that the rate or amount of interest paid or payable with respect to any amount of indebtedness evidenced by or payable pursuant to the Transaction Documents does not exceed the applicable usury ceiling, if any.

 (d) Acceleration and Computation.
 The right to accelerate maturity of any indebtedness evidenced by any Transaction Document does not include the right to accelerate any interest, or to receive any other amounts, which would cause the Transactions to be usurious under Applicable Rate Law.
 All computations of the maximum amount allowed under Applicable Rate Law, as well as all computations of interest at the Maximum Rate, will be made on the basis of the actual number of days elapsed over a 365 or 366 day year, whichever is applicable pursuant to such Applicable Rate Law.
-To the extent (if any) that the maximum non-usurious rate of interest under the Transaction Documents, such Maximum Rate shall be determined by utilizing the indicated rate (weekly) ceiling from time to time in effect pursuant to Chapter 303 of the Texas Finance Code, as amended.
+To the extent (if any) that Texas Law determines the laws of the State of Texas determine the maximum non-usurious rate of interest under the Transaction Documents, such Maximum Rate shall be determined by utilizing the indicated rate (weekly) ceiling from time to time in effect pursuant to Chapter 303 of the Texas Finance Code, as amended.

 (e) Prevailing Rate.
 The provisions of this Section 9.05 shall prevail over any contrary provisions in this Participation Agreement or any of the other Transaction Documents.